swagboy19450/KING_COBRA/README.md

     - Wait for a while then fill the details.
     - String will be saved in your Saved Message.

-  NOTE= IF REPL.IT IS NOT ORKING SO YOU WILL USE @SessionGeneratorBot
+  NOTE= IF REPL.IT IS NOT WORKING SO YOU WILL USE @SessionGeneratorBot

 <h1 align="center">TO HOST KING_COBRA LOCALLY OR ON ANY OTHER VPS CLICK BELOW</h1>